Local Girls: Release

 "Local Girls" was released as the first and only US single from Squeezing Out Sparks, backed with a live version of the Jackson 5's "I Want You Back."
 According to radio personality T. Morgan, then a member of the staff of Arista Records, the song was intended to be Parker's breakthrough hit on Arista; he recalled, "'Local Girls' was the choice to be the single to take Graham Parker to new vistas.
 It was to be his first hit single.
 We sent lovely ladies (all local) to the radio stations to hand deliver the record."
 A promotion for the song in Birmingham, Alabama saw Arista reps dress up as women on stage.
 However, despite promising regional radio play, the song failed to chart.
 While the single was unsuccessful on the charts, the Squeezing Out Sparks album ultimately proved to be Parker's most successful album in the US and the song has become, in the words of Chronograms Peter Aaron, Parker's "signature hit".

 A music video for the song was also created, featuring Parker and the Rumour performing in a living room set.

 Live versions

 Parker and the Rumour have continued to play "Local Girls" live, including during their reunion in the 2010s.
-The band played a version of the song in a concert for Judd Apatow's movie This Is 40, though it did not make the final version of the film.
+The band played a version of the song in a concert for Judd Apatow's movie This Is 40, although it did not make to the theatrical release, it was later included on the extended "uncut" version on the home media release.
 This performance of "Local Girls" was later debuted on Diffuser.fm and, with the rest of the concert, was released by Shout!
 Factory.